the-ingenious-dark-knight/Insight_Ingenious/docs/index.md

     ---

-    For users who are looking to contribute to the documentation
+    Interested in contributing?
+Start with our documentation guide to learn how to get involved.

     [:octicons-arrow-right-24: Documentation Guide](./documentation_guide/index.md){ .md-button .md-button--primary }

 </div>